RodrigoMutis/Biodiversity-and-inequality/Code.md

 merged_data <- merge(citydata_hex, birddata_hex, by = "ID")

-# Calculate biodiversityindex in each hexagon
+# Calculate biodiversity index in each hexagon